 Abandon your low-fat diet immediately – it might kill you!

-A recent study sensationally contradicted years of dietary wisdom: low-fat diets have a 23% higher risk of death compared to high-fat diets.
+A recent study sensationally contradicted years of dietary wisdom: low-fat diets have a 23% higher risk of death than high-fat diets.

 How is this possible?
 Surely fat, especially saturated fat, increases our cholesterol levels, clogs our arteries and increases our chances of getting heart disease?
 Surely fat makes you fat?